 ISEAL has developed a good practice guide to help ensure that sustainability claims made by jurisdictions, landscape initiatives, and the companies that source from or support them, are credible.
 The guidance covers the structural and performance claims a jurisdictional entity may wish to make, along with the supporting action claims of other related stakeholders.

 ISEAL developed a framework for credible living wage claims following input from a range of standard setting organisations, companies and trade unions.
 It focuses on claims about living wages and guides credibility in sustainability communication.
-Since January 2021, ISEAL has worked with sustainability systems to strengthen their approaches in supporting supply chain action on living wages.

 This document provides instruction to aid users in using the ODK tool.
 The function of the ODK tool within the Blueprint project has been to provide offline data collection capabilities and data that can be stored in SAN’s technology platform the iHub which provides a secure, agile, and scalable backend for the mobile app.